erkkar/robust-csv-parser/README.md

 * Multiple headers, some in the middle of the file
 * Headers change in the middle of the file

-Python version 3.11 or higher and the pandas package are required.
+In addition to Python version 3.11 or higher, the `pandas` and `joblib` packages are required.

 ## Examples